oneapi-src/oneDAL/docs/source/dev_guide/algorithms/kmeans/includes/computation-batch.rst

 .. list-table::
    :header-rows: 1
+   :widths: 10 60
    :align: left

    * - Result ID
      - Result
-   * - centroids
+   * - ``centroids``
      -
-       Pointer to the :math:`nClusters \times p` numeric table with the cluster centroids.
+       Pointer to the :math:`nClusters \times p` numeric table with the cluster centroids, computed when ``computeCentroids`` option is enabled.

-       By default, this result is an object of the HomogenNumericTable class, but you can define the result as an object of any class derived from NumericTable except PackedTriangularMatrix, PackedSymmetricMatrix, and
-       CSRNumericTable.
+       .. include:: ./../../includes/default_result_numeric_table.rst

-   * - assignments
+   * - ``assignments``
      -
-       Use when assignFlag=true.
-Pointer to the :math:`n \times 1` numeric table with assignments of cluster indices to feature vectors in the input data.
-By default, this result is an object of the HomogenNumericTable class, but you can define the result as an object of any class derived from NumericTable except PackedTriangularMatrix, PackedSymmetricMatrix, and
+       Pointer to the :math:`n \times 1` numeric table with assignments of cluster indices to feature vectors in the input data, computed when ``computeAssignments`` option is enabled.

-       CSRNumericTable.
+       .. include:: ./../../includes/default_result_numeric_table.rst

-   * - objectiveFunction
+   * - ``objectiveFunction``
      -
-       Pointer to the :math:`1 \times 1` numeric table with the value of the goal function.
+       Pointer to the :math:`1 \times 1` numeric table with the minimum value of the objective function obtained at the last iteration of the algorithm, might be inexact.
-       By default, this result is an object of the HomogenNumericTable class, but you can define the result as an object of any class derived from NumericTable except CSRNumericTable.
+       When ``computeExactObjectiveFunction`` option is enabled, exact objective function is computed.

+       .. include:: ./../../includes/default_result_numeric_table.rst

-   * - nIterations
+   * - ``nIterations``
      -
        Pointer to the :math:`1 \times 1` numeric table with the actual number of iterations done by the algorithm.

-By default, this result is an object of the HomogenNumericTable class, but you can define the result as an object of any class derived from NumericTable except PackedTriangularMatrix, PackedSymmetricMatrix, and CSRNumericTable.
+       .. include:: ./../../includes/default_result_numeric_table.rst

 .. note::
   You can skip update of centroids and objectiveFunction in the result and compute assignments using original inputCentroids.
-To do this, set assignFlag to true and maxIterations to zero.
+  To do this, set ``resultsToEvaluate`` flag only to ``computeAssignments`` and ``maxIterations`` to zero.